 a little about me

-through film photography i have found a tool to express myself, emotionally, physically and visually-without having to have words to explain what i might be feeling. through film photography, i feel connected to something bigger than myself when i am out shooting pictures. when i am not shooting pictures, i am writing short stories and working on my first book. i am a published, emerging author.
+through film photography i have found a tool to express myself, emotionally, physically and visually-without having to have words to explain what i might be feeling. through film photography, i feel connected to something bigger than myself when i am out shooting pictures. when i am not shooting pictures, i am writing short stories and working on my first book. i am also a published, emerging writer.

 i do not see complex post traumatic stress as a disorder but as persistent repeated injuries.

-i am no longer going to hide these feelings. it no longer serves me to suppress the upset i feel over the things that were done that were unjust, ruthless and devoid of love or compassion. my soul has no more room for worrying about people being angry with me for speaking my truth to how i have experienced my life. i am the one who has lived it.
+a part of the purpose of this site is to give myself a platform; to let go of my pain and suffering. it no longer serves me to suppress the upset i feel over things that were done throughout my child and adult life; things that were not only unjust but also ruthless and devoid of love or compassion. my soul has no more room for worrying about people being angry with me for speaking my truth to how i have experienced my life.

 thank you for being a witness to my journey.